jbcodeforce/eda-studies/docs/techno/avro-schemas/index.md

 ## Schema Serialization Approaches

 ### Avro

-[Apache Avro](https://avro.apache.org/docs/1.11.1/getting-started-java/) is used for serializing data and defining schemas.
+[Apache Avro](https://avro.apache.org/docs/1.11.1/getting-started-java/) is an open source data serialization framework that helps with data exchange between systems, programming languages, and processing frameworks.
+Avro helps define a binary format for the data, as well as map it to the programming language of your choice.

 It was developed within the Hadoop project and is particularly popular in big data ecosystems.
 The core values are:

-* **Schema evolution**: Avro has excellent support for schema evolution, allowing for easy updates to data structures without breaking compatibility.
+Here’s a concise overview of the benefits of Apache Avro based on the [Confluent blog post](https://www.confluent.io/blog/avro-kafka-data/):

+* **Direct Mapping to JSON:** Avro supports seamless conversion between its binary format and JSON, making it versatile for various applications.
+* **Compact Format:** Unlike JSON, which repeats field names for every record, Avro’s compact format minimizes data size, enhancing efficiency for high-volume usage.
+Schemas are readable, and as data is in binary format, it is well fitted for systems requiring efficient serialization.
 * **Dynamic typing:** Avro supports dynamic typing, which can be more flexible than Protobuf's static typing in some scenarios.
 * **Self-describing data:** Avro data files include the schema, making them self-describing and easier to work with in some contexts.
 * **Rich data structures:** Avro supports complex data types like unions, which can be useful in certain scenarios.
+* **Speed:** Avro is designed for fast serialization and deserialization, improving performance in data processing.
-* **Language support**: While not as widespread as Protobuf, Avro has good language support, especially in the Java ecosystem.
+* **Language Bindings:** It offers extensive bindings for multiple programming languages, allowing developers to generate Java objects easily.
+Moreover, it enables generic tools for any data stream without needing code generation.
+While not as widespread as Protobuf, Avro has good language support, especially in the Java ecosystem.
-* Schema is readable, but data is in binary format, it is well fitted for systems requiring efficient serialization.
+* **Rich Schema Language:** Avro features a robust, extensible schema language defined in pure JSON, facilitating clear data definitions.
+* **Schema evolution**: Avro provides an effective mechanism for managing schema evolution, ensuring that data formats can adapt over time without breaking compatibility.

 It has a maven integration to generate Java POJO from schema.